-Anderson County Jail needs a medical provider that performs efficiently and effectively, meets constitutional standards, and protects taxpayers from excessive liability and litigation.
+Anderson County needs a medical provider for its jail that performs efficiently and effectively, meets constitutional standards, and protects taxpayers from excessive liability and litigation.

-To get one, county commissioners need to fire their current provider, TAKET LLC, when its one-year contract expires Jan.
-1. Renewing TAKET's contract to provide healthcare in the jail would risk litigation and more negligence.
+To get one, the county must fire the jail's current operator, TAKET LLC, when its one-year contract expires Jan.
+1. Renewing TAKET's contract to provide health care in the jail would risk more negligence and litigation.

-Commissioners awarded the $210,000 contract to TAKET last September, three months after negligent care contributed to, or caused, the death of prisoner Rhonda Newsome, a recently completed Texas Rangers investigation shows.
+Based on the recommendation of Sheriff Greg Taylor, commissioners awarded the $210,000 contract to TAKET last September, three months after negligent care contributed to, or caused, the death of prisoner Rhonda Newsome, a recently completed investigation by the Texas Rangers shows.

-More than six hours later, jail staff were still preparing Newsome for transport to the hospital.
+More than six hours later, however, jail staff were still preparing Newsome for transport to the hospital.

 Staff also tried to use a malfunctioning defibrillator on Newsome.
 It was improperly stored, lacked adult pads and working batteries, and was under a three-month-old factory recall.

-Texas Health and Safety Code requires such defibrillators to be maintained and tested.
+Texas Health and Safety Code requires such defibrillators to be maintained and tested; Green told an investigator he didn't know who was responsible for maintaining Anderson County's defibrillator.

-Anderson County residents deserve an open and transparent process, especially on any matter concerning the county jail, which Taylor has practically closed to public scrutiny.
+Anderson County residents deserve an open and transparent process, especially on any matter concerning the county jail.
+Taylor has practically closed it to public scrutiny, including refusing to allow the Herald-Press inside the jail.

 Over the last year, Taylor has rejected numerous requests for information, records, and surveillance video related to Newsome's death, and asked the Texas Commission on Jail Standards to do the same.